EAMT summer internships 2017

 EAMT Best Thesis Awardee 2015

-The EAMT Best Thesis Award for 2015 has been awarded to Fabienne Braune, LMU Munich, Germany for his thesis titled Decoding Strategies for Syntax-based Statistical Machine Translation [more]
+The EAMT Best Thesis Award for 2015 has been awarded to Fabienne Braune, LMU Munich, Germany for her thesis titled Decoding Strategies for Syntax-based Statistical Machine Translation [more]

 Languages & The Media 2016